 ― Newborn: Requires you to pump 8 to 9 times in a 24-hour period.
 Try pumping at 5 a.m., 7 a.m., 9 a.m., 11 a.m., 1 p.m., 3 p.m., 5 p.m., 7 p.m., and 12 a.m.

 ― 3 Months: Exclusive pump around 5 to 6 times in a 24-hour period.
-Use the times 6 a.m., 10 a.m., 2 p.m., and 8 p.m., and 11 p.m.
+Use the times 6 a.m., 10 a.m., 2 p.m., 8 p.m., and 11 p.m.

 ― 6 Months: Pump for 4 times in a day at 6 a.m., 10 a.m., 2 p.m., and 10 p.m.

 ― Exclusive breast pumping for twins: Use a double-electric breast pump every 2 hours for the first three months.
-Later, reduce it to pumping three or four hours.
+Later, reduce it to pumping for three or four hours.

 A. How long should you pump?